04 June 2020

 Or is it?

-Soviet Sputnik and the USA Apollo program, were two of the greatest marketing stunts of all times.
-It wasn't about technology - it was about inspiration.
+Soviet Sputnik and the USA Apollo program were two of the greatest marketing stunts of all time.
+It wasn't just about the technology - it was about inspiration.

-I remember first hearing about Star Wars (the movie) from friends returning from visiting America.
-It was released in the USA in May 1977 and in Australia we had to wait until December to find out what the fuss was about.
+I remember first hearing about Star Wars (the movie) from friends returning from America.
+It was released in May 1977 and in Australia, we had to wait until December to find out what the fuss was about.

-Star Wars fundamentally changed the movie aesthetic, switching the focus of cinema from well structured meaningful story telling and dramatic themes to movies where the primary focus was gob smacking special-effects.
+Star Wars changed the movie aesthetic, switching from well-structured storytelling and dramatic themes to movies where the focus was gobsmacking special-effects.
 The story and even the acting became secondary.

-Closing out the Twentieth Century saw movie viewers increasingly maturated by special effects treating them as the new norm or minimum standard.
+By the end of the Twentieth Century movie viewers increasingly treated special effects as the new norm or minimum standard.
 Producers have gone back to making movies with twisted plots, carefully crafted drama and talented actors.

-Star Wars was launched into an era when people were still in awe of space travel and technology wasn't just a huge novelty but a promise of a better life and national security.
+Star Wars was launched into an era when people were still in awe of space travel and technology wasn't just a huge novelty but a promise of a better life.
 It was a different time to the present day.